 Fill out the necessary variables, and either leave or override the optional configurations.
-Note that the section the publisher reads is the user section, not the default nor example.
-Example config settings can be found in the default esg.ini config file which will be created at \$HOME/.esg/esg.ini when you install esgcet.
+Example config settings can be found in the default esg.ini config file which will be created at \$HOME/.esg/esg.yaml when you install esgcet.
 Note that while the cmor_path variable points to a directory, other filepaths must be complete, such as autoc_path and cert.
 This applies to the command line arguments for these as well.
 Additionally, a required setting if omitted can be satisfied via inclusion as ccommand line arguments.